 There are shared pick-up taxis (songthaews) going to the temple from the entrance of the Doi Suthep National Park near Chiang Mai University, however it’s much more fun to ride up the mountain’s scenic roads through the lush rain forest with your own vehicle – ideally by motorcycle which can be rented at most hotels and travel agents for as low as 200 Baht per day.

-See below the video I took at Wat Phrathat Doi Suthep and the viewpoint.
+Check out the video I took at Wat Phrathat Doi Suthep and the viewpoint last week at the end of the guide.

 Ping River Cruise